fieldtrip/website/workshop/practicalmeeg2022/handson_anatomy.md

     cfg = [];
-    cfg.locationcoordinates = 'voxel'; % treat the location as voxel coordinates cfg.location = NAS;
+    cfg.locationcoordinates = 'voxel'; % treat the location as voxel coordinates cfg.location = coordinates.AnatomicalLandmarkCoordinates.Nasion';
+    cfg.flip = 'no';
     ft_sourceplot(cfg, mri_orig);

 If the contrast of the image is a bit low, you can use the 'shift+' key to increase the contrast.
 The coordinates of the anatomical landmarks are expressed in voxels.

-To align the coordinates of the MRI with the anatomical landmarks, we use the following.

-    cfg              = [];
-    cfg.method       = 'fiducial';
-    % this information has been obtained from the .json associated with the anatomical image cfg.fiducial.nas = coordinates.AnatomicalLandmarkCoordinates.Nasion';
-    cfg.fiducial.lpa = coordinates.AnatomicalLandmarkCoordinates.LPA';
-    cfg.fiducial.rpa = coordinates.AnatomicalLandmarkCoordinates.RPA';
-    cfg.coordsys     = 'neuromag';
-    mri              = ft_volumerealign(cfg, mri);

 {% include image src="/assets/img/workshop/practicalmeeg2022/handson_anatomy/figure1.png" width="400" %}

-_Figure: The location of the NAS indicated by the crosshair in the anatomical MRI image_
+_Figure: The location of the nasion indicated by the crosshair in the anatomical MRI image_

 ### Exercise 1